21bhu/data_angel/README.md

 ## Ask Phase
 <a id="introduction"></a>
 * Business Task Summary:
-Analyze smart device usage data to gain insights into how consumers use non-Bellabeat smart devices Apply these insights to a selected Bellabeat product Identify trends in smart device usage and how they could apply to Bellabeat customers Determine how these trends could influence Bellabeat's marketing strategy
+- Analyze smart device usage data to gain insights into how consumers use non-Bellabeat smart devices -Apply these insights to a selected Bellabeat product -Identify trends in smart device usage and how they could apply to Bellabeat customers -Determine how these trends could influence Bellabeat's marketing strategy
 > Urška Sršen: Bellabeat's cofounder and Chief Creative officer.
 > Sando Mur: Mathematician and Bellabeat's cofounder; a key member of the Bellabeat executive team.
 > Bellabeat marketing analytics team